Skip to main content

 • a footer that still says 2013

-• a dead social link nobody removed
+• a dead social link nobody bothered to remove

 • a generic template that could belong to anyone